+This is based on NGED data, planning applications and other data sources, such as Census 2021 and Department for Transport data.
 Proposed sites that may connect in the near term are individually assessed.
-Where possible, individual site developers are contacted as part of this process.
+Where possible, site developers are contacted around their project plans and timescales.